tinic/constixel/README.md

     /*!
 Data formats for the convert functions */ enum device_format {
         STRAIGHT_THROUGH,     /*!< Just copy the data as is. */
-        X_LEFT_TO_RIGHT_1BIT, /*!< 1-bit pixel data is stored from left to right, each byte containing 8 pixel values in the x direction. */
-        Y_TOP_TO_BOTTOM_1BIT, /*!< 1-bit pixel data is stored from top to bottom, each byte containing 8 pixel values in the y direction. */
         RGB565_8BIT_SERIAL,   /*!< RGB565 pixel data is stored from left to right, each two bytes containing 1 pixel value in the x direction.
                                    Byte encoding: 0xRRRRRGGG 0xGGGBBBBB */
         RGB666_8BIT_SERIAL_1, /*!< RGB565 pixel data is stored from left to right, each three bytes containing 1 pixel values in the x direction.